Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 +++

-Daniel Lozano has studied a master degree in quantum physics at the University of Copenhagen.
-His interests included the holographic principle, the correspondece between String Theories and Gauge theories and Early Universe Physics.
-After finalizing his master's studies, he started to apply all the skills aquired to the fields of machine learning and AI to become a Data Scientist expert.
+Daniel Lozano has studied for a Master's Degree in Quantum Physics at the University of Copenhagen.
+His interests, during this time, included the Holographic Principle, the correspondence between String Theories and Gauge theories and Early Universe Physics.

+After finalizing his master’s studies, he started to apply all the skills acquired in the fields of Machine Learning and AI, to become a Data Scientist/ ML Engineer.
+Currently, the main areas of expertise are data analysis and NLP (Natural Language Processing) using Python and image processing including libraries such as OpenCV, Pandas, Tensorflow…

+His interests diversify from pure programming and research in physics, as he co-founded the Spanish Association of Physic Students (AEEF) and also the student branch of the Physics Catalan Society.